 Students enrolled in CNW and NCC are eligible to compete in the annual Jim Thorpe Sports Days.
-This is a 3 day event between the Senior War Colleges held each Spring at the Army War College in Carlisle, PA.
+This is a 3-day event between the Senior War Colleges held each Spring at the Army War College in Carlisle, PA.

-NWC Café and MicroMart
+NWC MicroMart and MicroMarket

-The Café is closed until further notice.
 The NWC MicroMart is located on the third deck of Hewitt Hall and is open 24/7.
+The NWC MicroMarket is located on the first deck of Hewitt Hall near the ATM and is also open 24/7.